Published byDr. Rosa Ma. Montezuma : February 6, 2026.

 How to know if a clinic is safe for patients with fear of the dentist?

-Ask if they can give you more time in consultation, step-by-step explanations, and the option of sedation when necessary.
+Ask if they can give you more consultation time, step-by-step explanations and the option of sedation when necessary.

 What should I demand in my first evaluation appointment?